-In our first session, my main goal is to get to know you and what brings you to counseling.
-We will talk about whats been going on in your life, what you would like to work on, and what you hope to get out of therapy.
-I will also ask some background questions so I can better understand your history and current situation.
-This session is really a chance for us to get comfortable with each other, for you to ask me questions, and to see if working together feels like a good fit.
-By the end, we will have a starting point and a sense of direction for moving forward.
+In our first session, my main focus is getting to know you and understanding what brings you to therapy.
+We’ll talk about what’s been going on in your life, what you’d like to work on, and what you hope to gain from counseling.
+I’ll also ask some background questions to better understand your experiences and current situation.
+This first session is a chance for us to get comfortable, for you to ask questions, and to see if working together feels like a good fit.
+By the end, we’ll have a starting point and a clear sense of direction for moving forward.

-My ideal clients are older teens and adults, ages 17 and up, who feel overwhelmed by life's stressors and want support in making meaningful changes.
-I especially enjoy working with individuals navigating trauma, anxiety, depression, grief, mood disorders, or major life transitions.
-These are people who may feel stuck in difficult thoughts and emotions, but who are ready to build healthier coping skills and regain a sense of control.
-Together, we focus on what matters most to you, so you can move forward with confidence and become the best version of themselves.
+I work with older teens (17+) and adults who are feeling overwhelmed by life’s stressors and are looking for support in creating meaningful change.
+I’m especially drawn to working with individuals navigating anxiety, depression, trauma, grief, mood-related concerns, or major life transitions.
+Many of the clients I work with feel stuck in difficult thoughts or emotions and want help developing healthier coping skills and a greater sense of stability.
+Our work together centers on what matters most to you, helping you move forward with more clarity, confidence, and a renewed sense of control in your life.

 I use CBT to help with understanding how our thoughts, feelings, and actions all connect.
 We will take a look at any unhelpful patterns and find new ways of thinking and responding that make things feel more manageable.
 I want to help you reduce stress, improve mood, and help you reach your goals with the use of CBT.